elementor/elementor-developers-docs/src/controls/control-structure.md

 Creating a custom Control is a task reserved for advanced Elementor developers, you should be well familiar with the code base before creating your own controls.
 The first place to start with is the `Base_Control` class and all the inner methods, then you should see how Elementor creates different controls implementing the base methods with custom needs.

 Each control needs to have a two basic methods, the control unique name and the HTML code that displays the field in the editor.
-More advanced controls can set custom settings, define default values, enqueue scripts and style, and do almost everything you imagination can think of.
+More advanced controls can set custom settings, define default values, enqueue scripts and style, and do almost everything your imagination can think of.

 ## Extending Controls